heyemmibee/FinalProject/README.md

 *Blog*

 ## Getting Started
-The site should be accessible via the link below via Heroku:
+This application is acessible using the link below, deployment is via Heroku

 [Launch Site](https://helphub-demo.herokuapp.com/)